eja/tibula/README.md

     --web-tls-private  # SSL/TLS private certificate
     --web-tls-public   # SSL/TLS public certificate
     ```
+    ***Note:***
+      By default, the host is set to `localhost` and the port is set to `35248`.
+      If both TLS options are provided, the web service will default to `https`.
+      If `--web-path` is not provided, the embedded assets will be used instead.

 - **General Options:**
   - The `-help` option provides a summary of available command-line options.
     ```bash